 Cross-training improves any workout routine, but it's especially important for cyclists who spend lots of time hunched over their handlebars.
-A few easily implemented yoga poses can stretch sore muscles, build flexibility and potentially ward off a future injury.
+A few easily implemented yoga poses can stretch sore muscles, build flexibility and potentially ward off a future injury or poor posture.
 And strength-training exercises, such as squats, planks and step-ups, can help you pedal smoother, ride faster and log more miles before tuckering out.

 Reasons to Ride More

 Sure, swapping a bike ride for your usual drive or bus commute helps you squeeze more physical activity into your day.
 But even just a little cycling can improve your productivity and your mood.
-Plus, you'll burn nearly three times as many calories as walking!
+Plus, according to Harvard Health Publishing, you'll burn nearly three times as many calories as walking!

 You'll be convinced to dust off your old road bike thanks to these health benefits of cycling.